-In Class with Dr. George: The History of Florida
+In Class with Dr. George: Defining Moments in South Florida History

-Join HistoryMiami Museum’s Resident Historian, Dr. Paul S. George, for a series of Thursday classes that will cover a variety of topics about the history of Florida and will include: lectures, discussion, visits to HistoryMiami Museum’s exhibitions, as well as visits to historic sites in Downtown Miami.
+Join HistoryMiami Museum’s Resident Historian, Dr. Paul S. George, for a series of Tuesday virtual classes that will cover a variety of topics about the history of South Florida and will include: lectures, discussion, and virtual tours of some of South Florida’s neighborhoods.

 Each class will include a 45-minute lecture on the history of Florida with a 30-minute virtual tour and 15-minute Q&A opportunity to follow.